Rancho Obi-Wan Experience

 Throughout the space, once you’re inside, is an open floor.
 The treasures are on the walls, from floor to ceiling (or top of the wall actually) and focus on how Star Wars fans have made Star Wars their own through their artwork, sculptures, shrines, custom figures and more.
 It really is a magical menagerie and what you see here you won’t find anywhere else… at least not likely.
 If you want displays of old merchandise, there’s websites and books dedicated to all of that.
 Here, you’ll find an endless array of inspiration made by the fans.

 The highlight of the experience is a rather large oil panting titled The 20th Century Space Opera by Robert Xavier Burden.
 It’s a masterpiece that only those who grew up with Kenner Action Figures could truly appreciate, but it’s such a magnificent piece of art that anyone who just loves Star Wars will love it as well.
-We spotted a few Ewoks and ain the 15-foot by 8-foot tribute to classic action figures.
+We spotted a few Ewoks and a Starspeeder 3000 in the 15-foot by 8-foot tribute to classic action figures.
 Took us awhile to spot Jar Jar…

 The main event of course is to meet with the people behind Rancho Obi-Wan.
 Steve Sansweet, Anne Neumann were on hand to sign copies of their new book “Inspired by the Force: Star Wars Fan Artifacts & Art”.
 The 72 page book is just the first volume in a series, “The Treasures of Rancho Obi-Wan”.
 If you were unable to visit the experience, this book is the next best thing.